 Perhaps that’s about to change.

-for a site next to the Museum of Modern Art in Midtown promises to be the most exhilarating addition to the skyline in a generation.
+A new 75-story tower designed by the architect Jean Nouvel for a site next to the Museum of Modern Art in Midtown promises to be the most exhilarating addition to the skyline in a generation.
 Its faceted exterior, tapering to a series of crystalline peaks, suggests an atavistic preoccupation with celestial heights.
 It brings to mind John Ruskin’s praise for the irrationality of Gothic architecture: “It not only dared, but delighted in, the infringement of every servile principle.”

-to expand its exhibition space.
+Commissioned by Hines, an international real estate developer, the tower will house a hotel, luxury apartments and three floors that will be used by MoMA to expand its exhibition space.
 The melding of cultural and commercial worlds offers further proof, if any were needed, that Mr. Nouvel is a master at balancing conflicting urban forces.

 Yet the building raises a question: How did a profit-driven developer become more adventurous architecturally than MoMA, which has tended to make cautious choices in recent years?